scalalogo/scalalogo.github.io/en/1_introduction.md

 ### Excercises:

-1. Draw a regular ectagon in a similar way (only every second side and each in a different color).
+1. Draw a regular octagon in a similar way (only every second side and each in a different color).
     Hint: You will have to change the rotation angle!
 2. Draw a star pentagon.